- Search Policies

 Academic Student Employees (ASE) with the titles GSI, AI-GS, Reader and Tutor are covered by a collective bargaining agreement between the University and the United Auto Workers.

-GSRs and GSARs are not covered by collective bargaining agreements.
+GSRs are not covered by collective bargaining agreements.

 Graduate students may be hired in staff titles in accordance with Staff Personnel regulations.
 They are limited to 50% time employment.

-UC career employees who have become graduate students may maintain their career positions at up to 100 percent time.
+UC career employees who have become graduate students may maintain their career positions at up to 100% time.
 If a career employee accepts a student academic appointment or fellowship, he or she becomes subject to UCB’s restrictions governing appointments and fellowships, including limits on employment time.

 UC career employees who become graduate students may also be eligible for the Reduced Fee Enrollment Program.
 Questions about this program should be directed to the Employee Relations Unit of Berkeley HR.